Macaulay Posets and Rings: Quotients by Monomial Ideals

 Frankl, F{\"u}redi and Kalai studied shadows of colored complexes in \cite{FRANKLPETER1988SOCC}.
-This result came to be known as the colored Kruskal-Katona Theorem.
+This result came to be known as the colored Kruskal--Katona Theorem.
 A simpler proof of this result was given by London in \cite{LondonEran1994Anpo}.
-Engel in \cite{engel_1997} noticed that colored complexes are isomorphic to the duals of star posets, and generalized the Frankl-F{\"u}redi-Kalai Theorem by using Corollary \ref{starDual}.
+Engel in \cite{engel_1997} noticed that colored complexes are isomorphic to the duals of star posets, and generalized the Frankl--F{\"u}redi--Kalai Theorem by using Corollary \ref{starDual}.

 It is clear that many authors found the star posets and their duals to be important.
 All of the work mentioned so far was done before the 21st century.
-In more recent times, Mermin and Murai in \cite{MerminJeff2010Bnol} introduced colored square free rings and studied Hilbert functions of homogeneous ideals in them.
-In particular, they proved that colored square free rings are Macaulay.
-This result was inspired by the Frankl-F{\"u}redi-Kalai Theorem.
-In fact, the Mermin-Murai Theorem generalizes the Frankl-F{\"u}redi-Kalai Theorem.
-Murai used the Frankl-F{\"u}redi-Kalai Theorem to study Koszul toric rings \cite{MURAISATOSHI2011Frol}.
-It turns out that we can easily prove the Mermin-Murai Theorem by applying Engel's generalization of the Frankl-F{\"u}redi-Kalai Theorem and The Macaulay Correspondence Theorem \ref{Macaulay_Correspondence_Theorem}.
+In more recent times, Mermin and Murai in \cite{MerminJeff2010Bnol} introduced colored square-free rings and studied Hilbert functions of homogeneous ideals in them.
+In particular, they proved that colored square-free rings are Macaulay.
+This result was inspired by the Frankl--F{\"u}redi--Kalai Theorem.
+In fact, the Mermin--Murai Theorem generalizes the Frankl--F{\"u}redi--Kalai Theorem.
+Murai used the Frankl--F{\"u}redi--Kalai Theorem to study Koszul toric rings \cite{MURAISATOSHI2011Frol}.
+It turns out that we can easily prove the Mermin--Murai Theorem by applying Engel's generalization of the Frankl--F{\"u}redi--Kalai Theorem and The Macaulay Correspondence Theorem \ref{Macaulay_Correspondence_Theorem}.